cs109/a-2017/pages/syllabus.md

 We take great care in making sure all homework are graded properly.
 However if you feel that your assignment was not fairly graded you may:

-1. Contact the grader by emailing the helpline with subject line "Regrade HW1: Grader=johnSeitz"  within 7 days, then expect to hear back from your grader within 72 hours.
+1. Contact the grader by emailing the helpline with subject line “Regrade HW1: Grader=johnSeitz”  within 3 days.
-2. If still unhappy with the response, then submit a reason via email to the Helpline with subject line "Regrade HW1: Second request" within 11 days total of receiving the grade, and expect a response within 72 hours.
-No regrading requests will be accepted orally or if they are submitted more than 7 days later.
-You should note, though, that once regrading is done, you may receive a grade that is higher or lower than the initial grade.
+2. If still unhappy with the initial response, then submit a reason via email to the Helpline with subject line “Regrade HW1: Second request” within 3 days of receiving the initial response.
+Note: once regrading is done, you may receive a grade that is higher or lower than the initial grade.

 #### Late Day Policy